Discord improves conversations by finally adding threads

 “Everything about our mission is around creating space and helping people find that belonging,” Cherry Park said.

 Discord always wants people to come and hang out.
 But it also wants to help communities stay engaged while avoiding having to shut down conversation to maintain organization.
-Last fall, the company introduced “replies,” which allow anyone to specify a message they want to respond to in a busy channel.
+Last fall, the company introduced “replies,” which enable anyone to specify a message they want to respond to in a busy channel.
 This way, someone doesn’t have to say out another person’s name two days later and hope that person remembers what they were talking about.

 This was a good step, but a problem emerged.
-Keeping up with the back-and-forth can get overwhelming, especially when there are hundreds of messages, said Shawn Park, staff product designer, in an interview with GamesBeat.
+Keeping up with the back-and-forth can get overwhelming, especially when there are hundreds of messages, said Discord’s Shawn Park.

 “Discord conversations can be chaotic,” said Shawn Park.
 “In a community, you can imagine having hundreds of people talking at once.
 So you want to make sure that the conversations are easily traceable.
 We also want to make sure that we don’t have too much clutter.
 So when the conversation is over, they should get it out of the way for everyone.”